piecole/strucseq/README.md

 **folder** : str, optional
     Folder to save the structure to.
 The default is "structures".

-**extension** : str, optional
-    The file extension to use.
-The default is "ent".

 **strict** : bool, optional
     Whether to raise an exception if the structure is not found.
 The default is False.